Challenge

 • Does the program cost me anything to attend?

 • The Challenge program is free to students!
-The Multicultural Engineering Program and our generous donors cover the cost of tuition/fees, housing, daily meals, textbooks, and activities.
+MEP and our generous donors cover the cost of tuition/fees, housing, daily meals, textbooks, and activities.
 However, you may want to bring additional spending money for miscellaneous personal expenses not covered by the program, for example, walking into Golden to grab ice-cream with friends!

 • What happens after the program ends – do I have any requirements for my freshman year?